 Secure items needed for your event such as gloves, vests, masks, rental truck, canopies, clothing racks.
 Borrow or rent items wherever possible.

 Step 5: Track your expenses, participants and waste collected

 Be sure to keep all receipts for event promotion and supplies leading up to the event.
 Tip: Take photos of receipts to make reporting easy.

 - Number of households that participated in your event.

 - Type, quantities and destination of materials collected.

-To learn more and apply for funds, contact the District Coalition Office where your community group is based.
-They will provide step-by-step instructions and resources for a successful event.
+To learn more and apply for funds, contact the District Coalition where your event or project will take place.

 Northeast Coalition of Neighborhoods (NECN)